Ediser-mEDRA/ARDI-service/README.md

    ## Authorization

-   This API requires a basic authentication, the user must be registered (username and password) on mEDRA in order to achieve the registration.
+   This API requires a basic authentication, the user must be registered (username and password) on ARDI web app in order to achieve the registration.
 Request valid DRS (Digital Rightsholder Statement) from request body ({application/xml; charset=utf-8})

    ### Required data for ARDI registration